bthomas279/health-rating-app/README.md

 2. Mental Health Data visualization talored for each user.

 ## About
-This project is a full-stack student mental health rating system involving a MySQL database to house user information and a machine learning model.
+This project is a full-stack student mental health rating system that uses Node.js, EJS, and Javascript to generate mental health ratings based on stored habit data, and provide user-tailored visualizations.

 ## Features

 ## Project Structure